 - Click the first slider and change the value from 16 to 10.
-Hit Enter on your keyboard.
+Press Enter.

 - Change the other dividers to 20, 30, 40, 50, 60, and 70.

-- Click on the legend tab to see the values.
-Click on values in the legend to select the features in each class.
+- Click the Legend tab to see the values.
+Click values in the legend to select the features in each class.

 - Save your workbook.

-There are 6 classification options available: Natural Breaks, Equal Interval, Quantile, Standard Deviation, Unclassed, and Manual.
-An unclassed classification gives the map a continuous color ramp, rather than discrete classes.
-In this case it is probably best to have discrete classes so that the states can be analyzed in groups.
-An equal interval classification is useful for data with a known range, like percentages, because it allows you to group your data into set ranges (for example, a dataset with percentages could be divided into 5 intervals with ranges of 20 percent).
+There are six classification options available: Natural Breaks, Equal Interval, Quantile, Standard Deviation, Unclassed, and Manual.
+An unclassed classification gives the map a continuous color ramp rather than discrete classes.
+In this case, it is probably best to have discrete classes so that the states can be analyzed in groups.
+An equal interval classification is good for data with a known range, such as percentages, because it allows you to group your data into set ranges (for example, a dataset with percentages could be divided into five intervals with ranges of 20 percent).
 A quantile classification divides the data into groups with an equal number of features, which makes it good for data that you want to display by rank.
 In this case, a ranked classification could be useful.
 A standard deviation classification is useful when you want to focus on the distance from the mean.
-While knowing the average could be useful in this scenario, it doesn't need to be the focus of your analysis.
+While knowing the average could be helpful in this scenario, it doesn't need to be the focus of your analysis.
 Finally, a manual classification can be used to create a custom classification scheme.
 Manually changing the classification can be useful for data with specific values that need to be taken into account or for standardizing the classification between multiple maps.